cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/starlingx.md

 Start out by providing the credentials for an existing StarlingX system.
 The install workflow will gather information from the system, for example type and location.

-To discover subclouds, execute the `discover_and_deploy` workflow.
+To discover subclouds, execute the `discover_and_deploy` workflow over a Controller deployment.
 This workflow performs the following tasks:
   - Discover all subclouds that are managed by the system controller (parent).
   - Create a deployment group.
   - Create a deployment for each discovered subcloud.
 Add the subcloud deployment to the deployment group.